ChillTzlil/BoardGameGeek-EDA/README.md

-## Exploratory data analysis on the world of boardgames
-In this Exploratory data analysis I have explored the world of boardgames and provided significant insights for an imaginary future bar owner in his endeavor for opening a bar that includes boardgames and bar.
-The EDA is seperated to 3 parts: Evaluating, Subsetting, and Predicting.

-Evaluation: The data I've used includes 21631 boardgames from 3500 BCE up untill 2019, after thorough manual and visual graphs checks I've concluded that the Dataset is intact and useful.
+###Exploratory Data Analysis: The World of Board Games
+This project is an exploratory data analysis (EDA) on the world of board games, aimed at providing valuable insights for a hypothetical future bar owner who plans to incorporate board games into their establishment.
+The analysis is divided into three main parts: Evaluation, Subsetting, and Predicting.

+##Dataset
+The dataset used in this analysis contains information on 21,631 board games spanning from 3500 BCE to 2019.
+The data was thoroughly checked manually and through visual graphs to ensure its integrity and usefulness.

+##Analysis
+Evaluation
+In the evaluation phase, the dataset was assessed to ensure its completeness and suitability for the analysis.

+##Subsetting
-Subsetting: I've subsetted the DataFrame to various factors to conclude which games in the DataFrame would be best to purchase for the boardgame bar, what boardgames are a must to have on the initial opening of the bar.
+The subsetting phase involved filtering the dataset based on various factors to determine which games would be best suited for the board game bar.
+This phase also aimed to identify essential games to have on hand for the bar's initial opening.
-Predicting: I've looked for trends, correlations and predictions to ensure the EDA as futureproof and longlasting as possible for Mr. Barman to use in the years to come.

-Both the subsetting and prediction parts were both intresting and suprising for me, a boardgame enthusiast, to explore.
-The world of boardgames is so vast and intriguing, and spreads well beyond the popular and known monopoly, checkers, backgammon, jenga and such.

-I believe there's much to explore in this realm of boardgames, always something new to discover and to connect over.
-In this digital world sitting down to connect and escape reality together across all differences, something invaluable for our day to day lives.

-Dig in to this EDA and discover a world unknown.
+##Predicting
+The predicting phase focused on identifying trends, correlations, and making predictions to ensure the longevity and future-proofing of the insights derived from the analysis.
+This phase aimed to provide the bar owner with a long-lasting and adaptable strategy for curating their board game collection.

+##Insights and Discoveries
+Throughout the subsetting and predicting phases, the analysis revealed interesting and surprising insights into the vast and intriguing world of board games, extending far beyond popular and well-known games like Monopoly, Checkers, Backgammon, and Jenga.

+The analysis highlights the richness and diversity of the board game realm, offering opportunities for discovery, connection, and escapism across various backgrounds and interests.

+Getting Started
+To explore this EDA and delve into the world of board games, simply open the provided Python notebook file(s) in your preferred environment.